Campaign of the Month: August 2014

 One of the Cainites, either impressed with Ferox or taking pity on him, fed the young warrior enough of his blood to save his life.
 Ferox was pressed into service as a ghoul guard in the Brujah stronghold on the Isle of Mona.
 When it too fell a generation later Ferox again fought like a lion, this time amplified by the blood of Caine.
 He slew a great number of mortals, and even a number of the overconfident Cainite legionnaires, before he was subdued once more.
 This time a Malkavian kept him alive, having recognised his identity as the son of Boudicca.

-He has quietly existed within Mother Church ever since, and for the last five centuries, Ferox has served Ulfilas, now known as Fabrizio Ulfila, exclusively.
-His duties range from finding worthy pawns in the Church for the Ventrue to make use of to acting as his Domitor’s agent in meetings that involve Church business.
+He has quietly existed within Mother Church ever since, always serving Ulfilas, now known as Fabrizio Ulfila, exclusively.
+His duties range from finding worthy pawns in the various tiers of the Church for the Ventrue may find a use, to acting as his domitor’s agent in meetings that involve Church business.